Broken Roads review: this Fallout-style RPG is Vegemite and (some) magic

 But you look outside this stuff, and Broken Roads is brimming with character.
 I spent 20 minutes playing ‘find the little pewter Monopoly dog’ with an otherwise intimidatingly stoic woman who kept hiding it in other character’s hair and on their pillows.
 One time it was in the inventory of a vendor named ‘Honest Wade’ who’d wired his smoking pipe to his teeth permanently because he kept losing it.
 Sometimes the only responses to a question are either “yeah, nah” or “nah, yeah”.
 Everytime you level up, it plays a little jingle and the sound of a thirsty man cracking open a tinny and sipping it.

 It’s not just this sort of part self-depreciating, part celebratory Australian humour, either.
 The game has some genuinely thoughtful themes spun out from Oz’s thorny history with colonialism (spoke the kettle, Britishly), and indigenous and working class cultures.
 It’s not short on worthwhile themes and vibes, but I think the academic textbook approach just gets in the way more than it intrigues or elucidates.
 Anyway, I realise this is me saying that one of the game’s major conceits and perhaps central standout feature among its peers does nothing for me.
 This may well have coloured my entire experience, causing me to overlook qualities that you, dear reader, might appreciate.
 So there’s my bias transparency for this one.
-You should still keep reading, though, because I’m a very clever boy.

 Ok, combat.
 Classic Fallout is the easiest comparison here.
 Partly because of the setting, but mostly because you sometimes go multiple turns with people just whiffing every attack.
 You already know what you’re getting here I reckon.
 Imagine some CRPG turn based combat with AP, cover, overwatch, free melee hits on broken contact, curatives, grenades, and the like.
 Now make it a little more boring.
 A little slower.
 Just a teensy bit more, and we’re on the same page.